kendall-beaver/misinformation-study/analysis/data/README.md

 1. **QQ3** - *Describe a situation in which supporting friends would be more important than telling the truth.*

 ## GCBS DATA

+Participants rated items on a 5-point Likert-type scale, with a qualitative label associated with each point *(1: definitely not true; 2: probably not true; 3: not sure/cannot decide; 4: probably true; 5: definitely true)*.

 There is often debate about whether or not the public is told the whole truth about various important issues.
 This brief survey is designed to assess your beliefs about some of these subjects.
 Please indicate the degree to which you believe each statement is likely to be true.